-Workshop design of Exploitation and Development of Cultural Heritage.
+Project Workshop for the Promotion and Development of Cultural Heritage.

-- Italian graduates of the “vecchio ordinamento didattico” (before the University reform
+- An Italian graduate of the “vecchio ordinamento didattico” (before the University reform

-- act of the Academic Year 2001/2002) in “Letter”, History and Conservation of Cultural Heritage, Cultural Heritage Technician, Architecture and similar.
+- act of the Academic Year 2001/2002) in “Lettere”, History and Conservation of Cultural Heritage, Cultural Heritage Technician, Architecture and similar.

-- International graduates in equivalent degrees coming from International universities.
+- An international graduate in equivalent degrees coming from International universities.
 Please be aware that this course is taught in Italian.
 A B2 level in the European Common Framework is required before beginning the course.
-Language support is availble during the course.
+Language support is available during the course.
 Please contact the Secretariat for advice about intensive Italian language programmes.

-- Graduates in other degree courses, with previous the advance approval of the Scientific Committee.
+- A graduate from other degree courses, with the advance approval of the Scientific Committee.